wondeluxe/doxsite/README.md

 #### **BuildConfig object**

-Defines options to use for Doxesite.buildDocs.
+Defines options to use for Doxsite.buildDocs.

 | Option              | Type           | Description |
 | ------------------- | -------------- | ----------- |